 Stephanotis floribunda, aka Madagascar Jasmine or Hawaiian Wedding Flower, is one beautiful vine.
-It has striking, dark glossy green foliage and heavenly scented, starry flowers grow in clusters which delight the olfactory senses.
+It has striking, dark glossy green foliage and heavenly scented, starry flowers grow in clusters that delight the olfactory senses.

 This twining vine is evergreen and can grow to reach 30′.
-It’s not particularly fast growing (slow but vigorous!) which is good because that means you don’t need to have at it constantly with the pruners.
+It’s not particularly fast-growing (slow but vigorous!) which is good because that means you don’t need to have at it constantly with the pruners.

 There are quite a few of these vines around Santa Barbara and I would hazard a bet that none get too much pampering if any at all.
 Here’s what I know:

-* Stephanotis likes nice bright light but no direct hot sun.
+- Stephanotis likes nice bright light but no direct hot sun.

-* It’s hardy to around 39 degrees.
+- It’s hardy to around 39 degrees.

-* It doesn’t like dry air.
+- It doesn’t like dry air.
 I live 7 blocks from the ocean so that’s why my neighbors’ vines do so well.

-* It likes nice rich soil & will benefit from an application or 2 of nice, rich compost every year.
+- It likes nice rich soil & will benefit from an application or 2 of nice, rich compost every year.

-* The roots need to be kept cool – the compost will help with that.
+- The roots need to be kept cool – the compost will help with that.
 This is another reason to keep it out of hot sun.

-* As far as insects go, keep an eye out for mealy bug & scale.
+- As far as insects go, keep an eye out for mealy bug & scale.

 As a houseplant (they are most often seen growing on a ring or small trellis), Stephanotis can be a bit tricky.
 In the winter our home tend to be kept dry and this plant likes humidity.

 Here in Santa Barbara it flowers from the late Spring through early Winter.
 This year has been sunny and very mild so the Stephanotis is still blooming away in January.